California Legislative Priorities for 2021

 The Covid-19 pandemic has exacerbated the existing inequities of water access and affordability in the California.
 Up to 5 million Californians – located predominantly in the same low-income communities and communities of color disproportionately impacted by Covid-19 - live in households with growing levels of water debt.
 Total water debt is estimated to be over $1 billion and grows by nearly $100 million every month.
 This means an avalanche of water shutoffs could limit water access for millions of Californians.
 Meanwhile, lost revenue has pushed more than 100 small water systems to the brink of collapse, jeopardizing the only water source for the disproportionately Black, Indigenous and communities of color they serve.
 Clean Water Action sponsored two companion bills to address this unsustainable threat to public health., SB 222 and SB 223 with Senator Bill Dodd (D-3).

 SB 222 (Dodd) would establish a long-needed framework for a statewide water affordability assistance program that would help provide water affordability assistance for both drinking & wastewater services to low-income ratepayers.
-SB 222 passed through the Senate floor with a 31-7 vote and will now be moving onto the Assembly!
+SB 222 is now a two-year bill and our advocacy efforts will continue for the next legislative session!

 SB 223 (Dodd) which would strengthen and extend inadequate existing water shutoff and bill repayment protocols and procedures to better protect all low-income California households that may face or have already experienced water service disconnections due to the water customer’s inability to pay their water bill.
 SB 223 was held in the Senate Appropriations Committee and will no longer be moving forward this session.